himanshu864/DevObs/Computer Networks.md

 ## Routing

 - **Routing** is the process of selecting paths in a network along which to send network traffic.
+- While taking a packet and sending it to a path is actually switching.
 - Routers are the devices that perform this function by maintaining and updating *routing tables*, which list the routes to various network destinations.

+- Routing table contains network information and helps determine the best interface to send incoming packets to reach their destination.
+- **Static Table** has manual entries. knows all routers in the network.
+Not possible.
+- **Dynamic Table** is automatically updated without human intervention when there's a change in the internet, such as topology or traffic.

+**Flooding**
+- Send packet to all possible routes and then we can be sure that at least one packet will reach the destination.
+- No routing algorithm required, shortest path guaranteed, highly reliable.
+- Duplicate packets will arrive at destination, High traffic.

+### Unicast Routing Protocols

+Unicast means the transmission from a single sender to a single receiver.
+It is a point-to-point communication between the sender and receiver.

+They share routing tables with one another.
+Eg: Distance Vector, Link-state, Path-Vector.

 ### Intra-Domain Routing